mt-mods/playerfactions/README.md

 ## Translations

-As mentioned below, this mod has support for `intllib`!
 If you know English and another language, please submit a translation!
 It would be greatly appreciated, and your name will be added to the acknowledgements at the bottom of this page.
 Thanks!

 ## Mod integration